Maula Kalika Temple

 Maula Kalika (मौलाकालिका मन्दिर, /ne/) is a temple to the Hindu goddess Kali in Gaindakot town of Nawalpur district in Gandaki province of Nepal.
 Located on the top of the Mauladada or Maula hill on the north of the Narayani River (also called the Gandaki River) in Gaindakot, Maula Kalika temple is 561 m above sea level.
+Visitors/devotee can reach the temple via the Maulakali Cable Car, enjoying a scenic ride of just 6–8 minutes.